Tax Relief For Nurses and Truck Drivers

 A large number of travel nurses can be classified as independent contractors.
 If you are a travel nurse, be sure to keep receipts of everything you pay for as you travel, such as mileage, rent, and meals.

-*Note: these three categories are not official, merely a means of organization for your convenience and understanding.
+*Note that these three categories are not official, merely a means of organization for your convenience and understanding.

-Tax Deductions for Truck Drivers
+Tax Relief for Truck Drivers

 W-2 vs Independent Contractors